 Hydroxyurea can cause a severe decrease in the number of blood cells in your bone marrow.
-This may cause certain symptoms and may increase the risk that you will develop a serious infection or bleeding.
-If you experience any of the following symptoms, call your doctor immediately: fever, chills, sore throat, ongoing cough and congestion, or other signs of infection; unusual bleeding or bruising; bloody or black, tarry stools; bloody vomit; or vomiting blood or brown material that resembles coffee grounds.
+This may increase the risk that you will develop a serious infection or bleeding.
+If you experience any of the following symptoms, call your doctor immediately: fever, chills, excessive tiredness or weakness, body aches, sore throat, shortness of breath, ongoing cough and congestion, or other signs of infection; unusual bleeding or bruising; bloody or black, tarry stools; or vomiting blood or brown material that resembles coffee grounds.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests on a regular basis to check your body's response to hydroxyurea and to see if your blood count has dropped.
 Your doctor may need to change your dose or tell you to stop taking hydroxyurea for a period of time to allow your blood count to return to normal if it has dropped too low.

 Hydroxyurea may increase the risk that you will develop other cancers, including skin cancer.
 Plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Talk with your doctor about the risks of taking hydroxyurea.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with hydroxyurea and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) to obtain the Medication Guide.